duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-10-ngrx-selectors.md

 # Part 10 - ngrx selectors

+Lets add a main menu to our customer portal to show the name of the logged in user.

+1. #### Add a new layout lib

 ```
 ng g lib layout --directory=customer-portal
 ```

+#### 2. Add Material and Router module

 ```html
 import { NgModule } from '@angular/core';